psychospace/psychospace.info/Yofora/Groups/Nortian Conspiracy/Members/Blister.md

 Like all of the Conspirators, Blister normally wears the [[Cloak of Excelsio]].

-Blister wields the *Oblitera*, a powerful prosthetic arm capable of wielding a charged dark gemstone — a [[Destruction Catalyst]] — carving anything and everything with long tunnel-like explosions, gathering what it destroys as alchemical strength for use in equivalent exchange.
+Blister wields the *Oblitera*, a powerful prosthetic arm capable of wielding a charged dark gemstone — a [[Destruction Catalyst]] — carving anything and everything with long tunnel-like explosions, gathering what it destroys as [[Alchemy|alchemical]] strength for use in equivalent exchange.